Freddie Freeman Preview, Player Props: Dodgers vs. Giants

-Freddie Freeman -- .275 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the San Francisco Giants, with Keaton Winn on the hill, on September 29 at 10:15 PM ET.
+On Saturday, Freddie Freeman (.308 batting average in his past 10 games, with three doubles, three home runs, two walks and nine RBI) and the Los Angeles Dodgers face the San Francisco Giants, whose starting pitcher will be Tristan Beck.
+First pitch is at 9:05 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Rockies.
+In his last appearance, he collected two extra-base hits (3-for-4 with a double, a home run and an RBI) against the Giants.

 Sportsbook Promo Codes